AI-IoT-2020-PGO2/MapReduce/README.md

-# reduce_map
+# reduce map

-to run, run "MapReduce", all db settings are also included in this file. the code will keep running
+to run, run "MapReduce", all db settings are also included in this file. the code will keep running.